yespbs/Attire/_pages/docs.md

 Twig Environment
 ----------------

-Twig is flexible enough for all your needs, even the most complex ones.
-Attire implements Twig tags, filters and functions with ease thanks to for his open architecture.
+Attire is flexible enough for all your needs, even the most complex ones.

 **Globals**